-- One of the core objectives of the international network of ICRTs is to encourage and facilitate South-South exchange and to enable Responsible Tourism academics and practitioners to further the development of Responsible Tourism through exchange of experience, knowledge and skills.
+- One of the core objectives of the international network of ICRTs is to encourage and facilitate South-South exchange and to enable Responsible Tourism academics and practitioners to further the development of Responsible Tourism through the exchange of experience, knowledge and skills.

-- Advocacy: to run conferences and workshops and to disseminate information through print and other media about the principles and practice of Responsible Tourism.
+- Advocacy: to run conferences and workshops and disseminate information through print and other media about the principles and practice of Responsible Tourism.

 - Research: to undertake research on the practice of Responsible Tourism to create knowledge about the impacts of Responsible Tourism strategies and to determine which approaches are most successful in achieving the objectives of Responsible Tourism.

-- Training: to provide training on Responsible Tourism and undergraduate, post-graduate and professional levels both independently and in association with the ICRT
+- Training: to provide training on Responsible Tourism and undergraduate, postgraduate and professional levels both independently and in association with the ICRT

 There are affiliated centres in